-Tips and Suggestions for an LPN Interview
+Tips and Suggestions for Practical Nurse (LPN) Interview

 We have all heard the phrases like "the first impression is the last impression," "dress to impress," and "dress for success."
 These phrases show that how much your appearance matters during an interview.
 The way you dress during an interview usually gives a clear perception to the interviewer about you.
 Appearing in a professional, clean, and neatly ironed attire has its own advantages over appearing in casual outfits.
 Companies and interviewers strive to hire a potential, competent, and well-disciplined employee, and dressing properly does add many pluses to your profile.

 Maybe some of the aspirants would want to appear in the ‘scrub' since it's the standard uniform for the practical nurses.
 However, appearing in a professional attire such as suit, tie, and pants might be more beneficial.
 Putting on a business attire makes you look professional and increases your confidence, as well.
 The clothes you wear should be well-fitted.
 Make sure your dress is clean and properly ironed, and it doesn't make you look dull and filthy.

 In the present scenario, the interviews are usually short and the interviewers make their best efforts to examine the aspirant as soon as possible.
 Hence, an immaculate professional look would surely lend a positive first impression.
 You should completely avoid drinking alcohol or smoking before the interview.
 The smell of smoke and alcohol is enough to turn off the mood of the interviewer instantly.

 - Wear full clothes and avoid wearing shorts during the interview.

 - For the best look, wear pants and shirt.
 It would be better if you pair them up with a suit and a tie.